Eastern Region of British Railways

 The Eastern Region was a region of British Railways from 1948, whose operating area could be identified from the dark blue signs and colour schemes that adorned its station and other railway buildings.
-Together with the North Eastern Region (which it absorbed in 1967), it covered most lines of the former London and North Eastern Railway, except in Scotland.
+Together with the North Eastern Region (with which it amalgamated in 1967), it covered most lines of the former London and North Eastern Railway, except in Scotland.
 By 1988 the Eastern Region had been divided again into the Eastern Region and the new Anglia Region, with the boundary points being between Peterborough and Whittlesea, and between Royston and Meldreth.
 The region ceased to be an operating unit in its own right in the 1980s and was wound up at the end of 1992.

 History

 The region was formed in at nationalisation in 1948, mostly out of the former Great Northern, Great Eastern and Great Central lines that were merged into the LNER in 1923.

 Of all the "Big Four" pre-nationalisation railway companies, the LNER was most in need of significant investment.
 In the immediate post-war period there was a need to rebuild the destroyed stations in London and along the busy East Coast Main Line and former Great Central Railway.
 Additionally, the LNER had begun a suburban electrification programme which the British Transport Commission was pledged to continue.
 It was partially for this reason that the former LNER in England was divided into Eastern and North Eastern regions to focus investment, unlike the other English and Welsh regions that wholly took over their respective former companies' lines.
 In 1967 this policy was reversed and North Eastern was merged with the Eastern region.

 Over the years the region was recast to be geographical rather than being based upon pre-nationalisation ownership.
 In 1949 the Eastern Region gained the London, Tilbury and Southend lines from the London Midland Region.
 In a major national boundary change in 1958 the former Great Central network except those lines in Yorkshire and Lincolnshire transferred to the London Midland Region; in return the Eastern gained the former LMS lines in Lincolnshire and the present-day South Yorkshire.
 In the 1960s the Eastern became one of the regions most affected by the Beeching Axe, losing route miles in every county served and seeing the closure of previously important (but "duplicate") lines such as Harrogate to Northallerton via Ripon.